grand-rick/CS50-final-project/README.md

 When the user enters the cipher data and clicks the button to decrypt, 5 main processes occur:

 1. The cipher text and decryption key are fetched using the `POST` method stored in variables as strings.
-2. The sets of cipher data are then [decrypted](https:// "Click to read the decryption process") to get the plain text that is then displayed.
+2. The sets of cipher data are then decrypted as explained below, to get the plain text that is then displayed.

+#### **THE DECRYPTION LOGIC**
+---

+For the decryption, I've written a function that takes the cipher text and the decryption key as parameters.
+It then takes the fourth character of the decryption key, converts it back to a number and subtracts 90 from it to get the key.

+Using that key, the function iterates over all the characters of the cipher text, shifting their position backwards against the alphabet to get the plain text.

+The function then returns the plain text as a string.

 ![Decryption Page- decrypting](./static/images/dec2.gif)
 ![Decryption Page- result](./static/images/dec3.gif)